meeshkan/website/src/blog/README.md

 ```
 ---
 title:
 description:
 slug:
 date:
 authors: [""]
+published:
 tags:
   -
   -
   -
 ---
 ```

 Here's what to consider for each field:

-* `title`: Try to keep this 9 words or less.
+- `title`: Try to keep this 9 words or less.
 You can use [Headline Analyzer](https://coschedule.com/headline-analyzer) to check for SEO as well.
-* `description`: A short sentence previewing the blog post.
+- `description`: A short sentence previewing the blog post.
 This shows up under the title on our [blog homepage](https://meeshkan.com/blog).
-* `slug`: A kebab-case string based on the title (example: `oss-telemetry-part-1`).
+- `slug`: A kebab-case string based on the title (example: `oss-telemetry-part-1`).
-* `date`: The date the post will be published on, written in `YYYY-MM-DD` format.
+- `date`: The date the post will be published on, written in `YYYY-MM-DD` format.
-* `authors`: Please refer to [`./data/author.yaml`](https://github.com/meeshkan/website/blob/master/data/author.yaml) and use your `id` or add yourself.
+- `authors`: Please refer to [`./data/author.yaml`](https://github.com/meeshkan/website/blob/master/data/author.yaml) and use your `id` or add yourself.
 If there's more than one author, please separate these `id`s by commas.
+- `published`: This will usually be set to `true`, unless the article will be published at a later date.
-* `tags`: Minimum of 1 and maximum of 4.
+- `tags`: Minimum of 1 and maximum of 4.
 If you're stuck, you can reference the [Top 100 tags on DEV](https://dev.to/tags).

 ## Tools for writers